 Support and information:

-- Complaints and Claims book and sign (on wall)
+- Official Complaints book and sign (on wall).

-- Car parking facilities should be within 300 metres of the property, otherwise the owner must provide free parking
+- Car parking facilities (if offered) should be within 300 metres of the property, otherwise the owner must provide free parking

-- All holidaymakers must present their identification document (passport or NIE) on arrival at the property, so that the homeowner can register their data with the national police.
-(This is legal requirement and a practice of hotels)
+- All holidaymakers must present their identification document (passport or NIE) on arrival at the property.
+The homeowner must register this data with the national police.
+(This is legal requirement and has been undertaken by hotels for many years.

 - Arrival and departure times will be agreed by the homeowner and the renter, otherwise the arrival time will be at 16:00 and departure time at 12:00.

 - The advertised price must be per night (no minimum stay) and must include water, electricity, cleaning and bedding.